 Whether you see the Nissan GT-R as a high-performance sports car, a supercar, or a street-going race car (it fits all of these descriptions, really), this is a car that has only a couple of rivals anywhere near its price point.

-The current Porsche 911 Turbo S, on the other hand, can accelerate to 60 mph in as little as 2.7 seconds; its ride comfort is also a bit better (as is its drivability).
+The current Porsche 911 Turbo S can also accelerate to 60 mph in as little as 2.7 seconds; its ride comfort and drivability are also a bit better.

 Pricing for the Porsche is a bit higher, though.

 Get FREE Dealer Quotes

 |2016 Nissan GT-RBrowse Used Listings||2016 Chevrolet CorvetteBrowse Used Listings||2016 Porsche 911Browse Used Listings|